 Judo was developed with the aim of peace and respect.
 That is why it is mainly used for sport and entertainment and does not involve the use of any kind of weapon.

-Regarding Japanese jiu-jitsu, it was developed with aim of war and fight.
+Regarding Japanese jiu-jitsu, it was developed with aim of war and fighting.
 Most people practice Japanese jiu-jitsu for self-defense.
 It sometimes involves the use of a helmet smasher, knives, and weighted chains.

 Summary of differences between judo and Japanese jiu-jitsu